Pseudoclasses

 Custom Pseudoclass Example

 When creating a custom control, you can define custom pseudoclasses to expose control state.
-The [PseudoClasses]
+The [PseudoClasses] attribute

 provides information about your pseudoclass to the IDE.
 This behavior is inherited, so the custom control automatically benefits from

-The following example defines and sets pseudoclasses when the pointer is over different regions of a Button
+The following example defines and sets pseudoclasses when the pointer is over different regions of a Button.

 - C# Control